mvvik/Amacrine-AII/README.md

 #### To reproduce all figures, download the whole repository, and follow the instructions in each Figure folder. <br>
 #### Do not directly execute any code in CALC and COMMON folders.

+##### Note to Mac users: the CalC code may fail to execute due to security settings.
+In this case, di the following:
+##### System Settings -> Privacy and Security -> Scroll to Security -> allow cmac6107x86 or cmac6107xM1